 - Security alarms or flashing lights

-- Escalation to local law enforcement when necessary
+- Escalation to local law enforcement when trespassers do not respond to deterrents

 Because individuals realize the site is actively monitored, many leave the area before equipment or materials are taken.